 Stourhead 75 community art project

 This year we're celebrating 75 years of caring for Stourhead.
-To mark this landmark anniversary, this summer we'll be launching a very special, community-led arts project in partnership with the arts and wellbeing charity Creativity Works.
-Watch our summary video to find out how you can get involved.
+To mark this landmark anniversary, this summer we've launched a very special, community-led arts project in partnership with the arts and wellbeing charity Creativity Works and we want you to get involved...

 Research shows we need more access to nature